amykapernick/modern_front_end_fundamentals/docs/semantic-html/exercises.md

 - https://assets.codepen.io/707165/image_900.avif
 - https://assets.codepen.io/707165/image_1200.avif

-**Note**: Normally the picture element is used to render different sizes/formats of the same image, we’re just using different images here to make it easier to see the different images being loaded in.
+**Note**: Normally the picture element is used to render different sizes/formats of the same image, we're just using different images here to make it easier to see the different images being loaded in.

 ### 1.3.4 Image Maps